- AS OF 23 JAN 2021 - SINGAPORE DAILY COVID CASES: 15 NEW CASES, 1 IN COMMUNITY AND 14 IMPORTED CASES

 Having a good business credit profile is what lenders look at when deciding whether to approve the business loan to you, as your business credit rating reflects how well you are able to handle and manage your finances.

 Your business credit also determines how much your company is eligible to borrow, and at what interest rate.
-A good credit rating means that you are able to get a greater amount of loan at a lower interest rate.
+A good credit rating means that you are able to get a greater amount of loan at a lower interest rate for Business Banking Facilities in Singapore.
 Adversely, having a poor credit rating limits your financing options as banks usually have strict lending criteria, which means you will have to seek alternative fundings that are at a much higher interest rate.

 How To Build Business Credit?